 Safeguarding

 If you are worried about your child, or another child at Parkside Community School, please feel confident to raise your concerns with one of our safeguarding team.
-You can do this by contacting the school on 01246 273458 and asking for a safeguarding lead.
-Alternatively, email info@parkside.derbyshire.sch.uk.
+You can do this by contacting the school on 01246 273458 and asking for a safeguarding team, speaking to any member of staff, email info@parkside.derbyshire.sch.uk, or use the Big Red Button located on the school homepage.
 We are duty bound to always work in the best interest of the child.

 Parkside Community School takes its responsibility to protect and safeguard the welfare of children seriously.
 Our priority is to ensure that children are safe and healthy.
 We aim to safeguard and promote the welfare of children from a number of potential safeguarding risks including impairment of mental health, safe and effective care at home and at school so that all children are able to achieve the best outcomes.